Flower Way: Background

 "Flower Way" was initially born as an improvisation by Zico, who created the song in less than hour on the television show Talents for Sale, in which celebrities cooperate to raise funds for local charities by advertising products created based on their talents.
 It was first performed by Sejeong and her band-mate Jung Chae-yeon on the same show.
 On November 16, 2016, it was announced that Sejeong was working on finishing the song alongside Zico and would release it, alongside a music video, on November 23 through Jellyfish Entertainment's music channel project Jelly Box.

 Composition

-"Flower Way" was written and produced by South Korean rapper Zico, who was inspired to create the song after hearing a letter written by Sejeong, directed to her mother.
-From this letter were the lyrics of the song derived.
-The letter expressed Sejeong’s regret towards and appreciation for her mother, as well as a promise to bring her a better future.
+"Flower Way" was written and produced by South Korean rapper Zico, who was inspired to create the song after hearing letters written by Kim Sejeong and Jung Chae-yeon, directed to their mothers.
+From these letters were the lyrics of the song derived.
+Sejeong's letter expressed her regret towards and appreciation for her mother, as well as a promise to bring her a better future.